Oxen-AI/examples/examples/stable_diffusion_slackbot/README.md

 ## Introduction

 Reinforcement Learning from Human Feedback (RLHF) is a powerful tool for improving the performance and alignment of generative models through the direct incorporation of human preferences into model reward functions.
-While its benefits for both [language modeling](https://arxiv.org/abs/2009.01325) and [image generation](https://arxiv.org/pdf/2302.12192.pdf) applications are well-documented, the pathways to the actual collection of this human evaluation data are often difficult and unclear.
+While this technique has already seen huge successes in improving accuracy, task alignment, and prompt relevance in foundation-scale [language](https://arxiv.org/abs/2009.01325) and [image](https://arxiv.org/abs/2302.12192) models, we're looking to test its mettle on a new challenge: teaching an image generation model to produce a maximally cute cartoon Ox mascot.

-At Oxen, we provide a suite of dataset version control tooling that makes this data collection process fast, secure, and infinitely integrable with platforms your team and users already love.
+In this tutorial, we’ll build an image generation Slackbot that will automatically collect our team’s preference data on generated cartoon oxen (via 👍 and 👎 reaction emojis) to help us build a large, human-annotated data repository with which to fine-tune the ultimate Oxen.ai mascot generator.

-In this tutorial, we’ll build an image generation Slackbot that will automatically collect our team’s preference data on generated cartoon oxen (via 👍 and 👎 reaction emojis) to help us refine our ever-improving [Oxen.ai mascot generation model](https://blog.oxen.ai/creating-a-cute-custom-character-with-stable-diffusion-and-dreambooth/).
+**Here's how it works**:

 The bot will render ox images in response to prompts from our team with the `/ox` slash command: